TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 22/Psalms 22.9.md

 ---

-But thou art he that took me out of the womb; Thou didst make me trust [when I was] upon my mother's breasts.
+But you brought me out of the womb.
+You made me trust at my mother's breasts.